Get creative with this easy butterfly painting tutorial.

 If the body gets painted too dark, dab some of the paint off the top of the body with a clean, damp brush.

-Paint the inside black edge of the fore-wings.
+Paint the wide black inside edge of the fore-wings.

 Recommended colors for your watercolor palette